 Hiya Gorgeous,

-So what the heck is pH?
+What the Heck is pH?

-Remember high school science class?
-Well, if you don’t, here’s a little refresher course: The body maintains a delicate acid-alkaline balance.
-Everything from healthy cells to cancer cells to soil quality and ocean life is affected by pH.
 The term pH stands for “potential hydrogen” which is the measure of hydrogen ions in a particular solution (don’t worry if you’re not science-savvy, I’ll make this easy to understand!).
 In our case, that “solution” refers to our body’s fluids and tissues.

-As with most health-related barometers, balance is everything.
-Proper pH varies throughout your body for many reasons.
+As with most health-related barometers, a healthy pH balance is everything.
+Proper pH balance varies throughout your body for many reasons.
 For example, your bowels, skin and vagina should be slightly acidic–this helps keep unfriendly bacteria away.
 Saliva is more alkaline, while your urine is normally more acidic, especially in the morning.
-In addition, your body regularly deals with naturally occurring acids that are the by-products of respiration, metabolism, cellular breakdown and exercise.
-So clearly the goal is not to think of acid as “bad” and alkaline “good.”
-Again, it’s a delicate balance.

 By far the most important measurement is your blood.
-For optimal cellular health, your blood pH must be slightly alkaline with a pH between 7.365 and 7.45.
+For optimal cellular health, your blood pH level must be slightly alkaline with a pH between 7.365 and 7.45.
 Our bodies are programmed to maintain this range no matter what, since even the slightest dip or rise in pH can have seriously dangerous consequences.
-Now here’s the possible problem: The Standard American Diet (SAD) is rife with acidic substances and foods—meat, dairy, highly processed food products and refined sugar.
-Environmental toxins can be acidic, too, and sadly, those are pretty dang hard to avoid.

-Some research claims our bodies can self-correct in the presence of such acidic materials with no negative health impact—but other studies suggests our bods have to work harder to neutralize the acidic load, resulting in a gradual decline in health.
-The jury’s still out and further research is needed, but we do know that high acid diets are associated with gout and kidney stones, so it seems likely there’s something to the whole pH and food connection.
+The jury’s still out and further research is needed, but we do know that high acid diets are associated with gout, kidney stones, and other health conditions, so it seems likely there’s something to the whole pH and food connection.
 To that I say, why not tip the scales in the alkaline direction?

 You may be tempted to start testing your pH like a mad woman to make sure you’re on track, but it’s really not necessary.
 I tested my tinkle a lot when I first learned about pH, but these days I’m comfortable skipping the strips, knowing that I’m doing what I can to contribute to my pH balance with the three diet and lifestyle practices below.